 Interested in solving problems?
 Do you want to know why things happen?
 Do you want to understand why things do the things they do?
 Then Physics is for you!

 Are you considering becoming a medic, engineer, pilot, astrophysicist, working with computers or becoming a manager, ecologist, banker, geologist, archaeologist or sports scientist?
-Then Physics is for you.
+If yes, then Physics is for you!

-Physics is a fundamental science which links with all the sciences and provides those who study it with analytical and problem solving techniques which can be applied to all walks of life.
+Physics is a fundamental science which links well with the other sciences and provides those who study it with analytical and problem solving techniques that can be applied to all walks of life.
 The technological world in which we live is dependent on people with a Physics background to find technological applications for new materials and develop new uses for materials and technology which are already known.
 There is a worldwide shortage of physicists and universities and industry are keen to recruit.